 The O1B visa is for those with an extraordinary ability in the arts, or extraordinary achievement in the motion picture or television industry.
 The O2’s assistance must be “essential” to the completion of the O1B’s production.

-Importantly, with the current US Administration’s protectionist stance toward US resident workers, the O2 worker will need to show that they possess critical skills and experience that cannot be readily performed by a US worker, and which are essential to the successful performance of the O1 athlete or artist.
+The O2 worker will need to show in their application and interview that they possess critical skills and experience that cannot be readily performed by a US worker, and which are essential to the successful performance of the O1 athlete or artist.